|

 and more, until he realised that his heart wasn't really in this house

 music thing and that disco was the way forward.
+Over the years he'd been

-they DO actually like disco!
+realise they DO actually like disco!

 Al was honoured to be asked by Dave Lee to play at Z Records' first (and